 Bethlehem, during the British Mandate and according to the administrative sub-governorates; was part of the Jerusalem Governorate.
 On November 1947, the United Nations General Assembly's Resolution No. 181, endorsed the partition of Mandate Palestine into two states, an Arab (Palestinian) State and a Jewish one, see map 2.
-Jews who owned only 6% of the land, were allocated 57.6% of the land even though they constituted 30% of the population while the Arabs where designated 42.3% of historic Palestinian at the time they owned 94% of the land and formed 70% of the population.
-Bethlehem and Jerusalem under this partition plan were to be within the Corpus Separatum area; that is a separate body governed by an international bodyon an area of 0.7% of historic Palestine.
+Jews who owned only 6% of the land, were allocated 55.6% of the land even though they constituted 30% of the population while the Arabs where designated 43.7% of historic Palestinian at the time the owned 94% of the land and formed 70% of the population.
+Bethlehem and Jerusalem under this partition plan were to be within the Corpus Separatum area; that is a separate body run by an international administration on an area of 0.7% of historic Palestine.